n8b5150/100devs/35/notes.md

 javascript is synchronous and does not wait for functions to complete javascript is single-threaded/blocking code

+higher order functions (ex. addEventListener('click',callback)) have callback functions callback functions fires when an async TASK or another function is done

 browser/web api's provide methods to make javascript wait

 promises are objects that may have content in the future